renyuanz/leonids/_posts/2013-11-27-ossec-log-management-with-elasticsearch.md

 3. Install and configure Elasticsearch to store OSSEC alerts from Logstash.
 4. Install and configure Kibana to work with Elasticsearch.

+All of these components could run on different systems, but to keep things simple, let's install them on a single system.

 ### Configure OSSEC Syslog Output

 To keep this article as brief as possible, I won’t go over how to install OSSEC.
 That is well documented on the [OSSEC Project website](https://ossec.github.io){:target="_blank"}.
 To configure OSSEC to send alerts to another system via syslog follow these steps: